Simultaneous Generation of Quantum Frequency Combs across Distinct Modal Families in a Single $Si_3 N_4$ Whispering Gallery Mode Resonator: Microring Cavity Design

 To simplify the pumping conditions in our design for achieving spatial multiplexing quantum entanglement generation using WGMRs, we employ monochromatic pumping light to simultaneously pump all spatial modes.
 To ensure that the pumping light is nearly resonant with the peaks of the all spatial modes, we traverse all the resonance peaks, aiming to find as many overlapping resonance peaks as possible.
 Near \(214.6 \, \mathrm{THz}\), we devised Figure~\ref{fig:C1}, showing that the resonances of $\mathrm{TE_{00}}$, $\mathrm{TE_{10}}$ and $\mathrm{TM_{10}}$ are mostly overlapped.
 We can tune our pump light around the light yellow area to examine the QFCs generation.
-The key aspect of this design lies in ensuring the close matching of the pumping light's frequency with those of the three spatial modes, thereby achieving optimal excitation and laying a solid foundation for subsequent quantum entanglement generation via optical frequency comb preparation.
+The key aspect of this design lies in ensuring the close matching of the pumping light's frequency with those of the three spatial modes, thereby achieving optimal excitation and laying a solid foundation for simultaneous quantum entanglement generation via optical frequency comb preparation.
+We employed a sophisticated technique involving the utilization of an SLM.

-In our endeavor to concurrently stimulate three distinct spatial modes within the WGMR using monochromatic pumping light, a meticulous approach was adopted in the preceding sections.
-The crux of our strategy lay in meticulously selecting the resonant peaks for pumping, ensuring an optimal alignment between the pumping light and the resonant peaks of the three spatial modes.
-This critical alignment is instrumental in achieving maximal excitation efficiency.

-To achieve this alignment, we employed a sophisticated technique involving the utilization of an SLM.
 Through precise manipulation facilitated by the SLM, we could dynamically adjust the spatial modes of the pumping light.
 This dynamic adjustment enabled us to tailor the pump beam to resonate effectively with all three spatial modes simultaneously.

 Considering the intricate nature of our system, it was imperative to account for the unique characteristics of each spatial mode.
 In our setup, we harnessed three distinct spatial modes: $\mathrm{TE_{00}}$, $\mathrm{TE_{10}}$, and $\mathrm{TM_{10}}$.
 Each of these modes possesses its own resonant frequency and spatial distribution within the WGMR.